The Society for the Study of Addiction respects and supports the independence of the journal’s editors and exerts no authority over them.

 David Hodgins has over the past five years conducted research funded by the Canadian Institutes of Health Research, Alberta Gaming Research Institute, the Ontario Problem Gambling Research Centre, Nova Scotia Health Research Foundation, and the New Zealand Ministry of Health.
 He has received personal fees and travel expenses for workshops, lectures, and consultation from various universities, health care and government organizations, and the US National Institutes of Health.
 He receives full salary support from the University of Calgary, with funding provided by the Alberta Gaming Research Institute, which is funded by the Alberta Provincial Government and Search Canada, funded by Alberta Health Services.
 He has no institutional affiliations or society memberships that he believes could be construed as creating a conflict of interest as a member of the editorial staff of Addiction.

 Keith Humphreys receives salary support as a civil servant in the U.S. Department of Veterans Affairs and as a Professor at Stanford University, a private non-profit educational institution.
-He has received grants from government sources and from non-profit foundations, but has never received grants, honoraria or consulting fees from the pharmaceutical industry, the tobacco industry or the alcohol industry.
+He has received grants from government sources and from non-profit foundations, but has never received grants, honoraria or consulting fees from manufacturers of medications for addicted patients, the tobacco industry or the alcohol industry.
 He has accepted travel costs and speaking fees from professional societies and reviewing fees from academic publishers.
 He has no institutional affiliations or society memberships which he believes could reasonably be construed as potentially constituting conflict of interest.
 He is open to further enquiry from any reader of the journal who might wish to question him.